rodo08/tinder-clone/README.md

 ## Overview

-This is a Tinder clone, a dating application designed to facilitate connections between users based on their interests and preferences.
+This is a Tinder clone (only for desktop), a dating application designed to facilitate connections between users based on their interests and preferences.
 Users can register, build profiles, browse potential matches, and initiate conversations with mutually interested users.

 ## Features